kartikm/cv/cv.md

  Github: https://github.com/kartikm
 ```

-Up-to-date copy of this CV is available at:
+Copy of this CV is also available at:
  https://github.com/kartikm/cv/blob/master/cv.md

-Email me for any additional details and other formats.
+Email me for any additional details or other formats.

 Kartik Mistry
-Last Updated: Mon, 28 Apr 2014 14:34:12 +0530
+Last Updated: Mon, 28 Apr 2014 14:41:38 +0530